 "Coughs Up Bullet" became a national newspaper story.
 A Ripley's Believe It or Not cartoon was published in 42 countries and 17 languages.
 Among those whose attention the story caught was Peter Knapp.
 He came to believe that he was the Union soldier who had fired that bullet.

 Knapp contacted Meadows and when they compared notes, they realized it was true.
 The aging veterans spent their last few years as friends, exchanging photographs and wishing each other good health.
 Knapp died in 1924.
 The date of Meadows’s death is unknown.
 Their story never did die.
-It had what newspaper people call “legs.”
+It developed what newspaper people call “legs.”